Nearly one million children are abused, neglected, abandoned or orphaned each year in the U.S.

 The County and City of Los Angeles are called the “Gang Capital” of the nation with 120,000 gang members and tens of thousands more in surrounding LA County.
 Gang membership has increased over the last five years due to the lucrative narcotics trade.
 During the last three years, there were over 16,398 violent gang crimes in the City of Los Angeles, including homicides, felony assaults, robberies and rapes.

 L.A.
-County has the highest juvenile incarceration rate (20,000 youth) in the entire country, with a recidivism rate of about 85 percent.
+County has the highest juvenile incarceration rate (20,000 youth) in the entire world, with a recidivism rate of about 85 percent.
 Around 60% of these kids are in the foster system.
 It costs taxpayers $233,600 per year to incarcerate one youth.

 87% of incarcerated kids have learning disorders.
 Post-Traumatic Stress Disorder is more common in juvenile justice youth than in the entire community.
 Their traumas were caused by having seen or heard someone getting hurt badly or killed, being threatened with a weapon, and being in a situation where they, or someone they were close with, was going to be hurt badly or die.